MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-setup-salespeople.md

 ---
 title: Set Up a Salesperson | Microsoft Docs'
-description: You can set up a identifier for each of your salespeople, so you can track an individual’s performance or assign a salesperson to a contact.
+description: You can set up a identifier for each of your salespeople, so you can track an individual's performance or assign a salesperson to a contact.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article